zainsadaqat/python-resources/python-roadmap.md

 # Python Roadmap

-This roadmap is designed to guide you from beginner to proficient Python developer — starting with the fundamentals and building toward advanced concepts and practical applications.
+This roadmap is designed to guide you from beginner to proficient Python developer, starting with the fundamentals and building toward advanced concepts and practical applications.

 ## 1. Learn the Basics